Shahinshac/Code-Quality-Analyzer/README.md

 - In Vercel dashboard, import your project
 - Choose 'Deploy from Registry' and set the image `ghcr.io/<GH_USER>/code-quality-analyzer:latest`
 - Set `MODEL_URL`, `MODEL_PATH`, `DATABASE_URL` and other secrets as environment variables
+> Note: If you added a `vercel.json` file that included a `builds` entry referencing `@vercel/docker`, remove it to let the dashboard use the "Deploy from Registry" registry option.
+Vercel will otherwise try to use the unsupported builder and fail.

 3. Automate publishing images with GitHub Actions (workflow included):
   - There is a GitHub Actions workflow `.github/workflows/docker-publish-ghcr.yml` in this repo that builds and pushes your Docker image on each `main` push.
 Ensure GitHub Packages is enabled for your account and that `GITHUB_TOKEN` has the appropriate permissions.